fogus/spiel/wurfelspiel/pentwr/README.markdown

 For example, if a player wishes to place her opponent's die showing a `2` on a corner space then that `2` must show on one side and a `6`, since it's the largest perpendicular value, must show on the other pyramid side.

-The placements continue until all of the dice have been added to the pyramid.
+### Apex placement

+TODO

 ### The middle die exception

-There is one exception to this rule and that is if a die is placed on the center-most square where naturally the die thus placed will eventually be buried.
+There is one exception to the placement rules rule and that is if a die is placed on the center-most square where naturally the die thus placed will eventually be buried.

 ### Scoring